Thankyou for being here!

 Wellness is most important when you haven’t got it.

-I founded Deltago in 2014 and began my journey as a coach with a focus on business skills and wellness.
+I founded Deltago in 2014 and began my journey as a change leadership coach with a focus on business skills and wellness.

 Deltago is a made up name from delta, meaning difference or change, and ágō (Greek ᾰ̓́γω) – leadership.